MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 :::image type="content" source="../../media/te-rtd-all-email-view-chart-full-url-pivot.png" alt-text="The chart in the All email view in Threat Explorer using the Full URL pivot." lightbox="../../media/te-rtd-all-email-view-chart-full-url-pivot.png":::

-Hover over a data point in the chart to show the count for each full URL.
+Hovering over a data point in the chart shows the count for each full URL.

 #### URL domain chart pivot in the All email view in Threat Explorer